 When multiple teams work on the product, a lot of coordination is required.

 The product must be released as a whole, and every new enhancement must be working at that point in time.

-When there is more demand on the product, the computing environment hosting it must be scaled, regardless of whether every part of the product is in high demand.
+When there is more demand for the product, the computing environment hosting it must be scaled.
+Regardless of whether every part of the product is in high demand.

 As an example, let’s say we were building the next Amazon.
 We might find that splitting the product up into different components might make a lot of sense.

 Shopping Cart and Checkout